New Time-Varying Rate Option for Qualifying Ohio Edison, Cleveland Electric Illuminating Company and Toledo Edison Customers

 Although you are not required to reduce your electric usage, under the TVR, a customer can achieve savings by shifting electric usage from hours when rates are higher to hours when rates are lower.
 A combination of shifting usage and reduced consumption would likely result in additional savings.

 Simple changes to when you use energy-intensive appliances can result in savings on your electric bill and reduce peak demand on the grid, for example, run washing machines, clothes dryers, dishwashers, and all large appliances off-peak; use an ENERGY STAR® certified smart thermostat to reduce heating/cooling in on-peak hours or when you are away; use timers on electric water heaters and recirculation pumps so they operate mainly off-peak; turn off all but essential lights during on-peak hours or put lights on timers; if you have an electric vehicle, charge it off-peak.

 Are savings guaranteed with the time-varying rate?

-No. If a customer is not able to shift their electricity usage to the lower priced time periods, they could end up paying more than the Standard Service Offer Rate.
+No. If a customer is not able to shift their electricity usage to the lower priced time periods, the customer could end up paying more than they would have on the SSO.

-Your smart meter automatically detects and records electricity usage at hourly intervals and you will be billed according to your rate plan.
-Your recorded usage is accessible on the Customer Portal of the FirstEnergy website.
-Also available is our Home Energy Analyzer, which is a convenient tool to help you better understand your household energy usage and identify ways to improve efficiency.
+Your smart meter detects and records your electricity usage at hourly intervals, and you will be billed according to your rate plan.
+Your recorded hourly usage is located on the Customer Portal of the FirstEnergy website.
+Also available is our Home Energy Analyzer, which is a convenient tool to better understand your household energy use and ways to improve efficiency.

-More information can be found by logging in to your account here: https://firstenergycorp.com/log_in.html.
+More information can be found on the Company’s website by logging in to your account at https://firstenergycorp.com/log_in.html.

-What if you choose not to participate in the time-varying rate?
+What if I choose not to participate in the time-varying rate?